 Within the Toolbox you will find selected materials from a variety of sources.
 When possible, we prioritize selecting material from sources such as the World Health Organization, World Organisation for Animal Health and country or region specific public health agencies.
 In most cases, ReAct does not own or have the rights to the materials, however we connect you with the original site where you may obtain information on how to access them.
 We try our best to find open-source materials that are free of charge to use.

-Many initiatives have also been undertaken by dedicated champions across the globe.
-These are included because we believe that these experiences and stories are valuable for inspiration.
-To gather these examples, ReAct has drawn on our long-standing experience working in the field and input from our extensive network, including representatives from civil society organizations, governmental agencies and universities.
+There are also many initiatives that have been undertaken by dedicated champions across the globe.
+A selection of these are included because we believe these experiences and stories may inspire further action.
+To gather these examples, ReAct has drawn on our long-standing experience working in the field as well as on input from our extensive network, which includes representatives from civil society organizations, governmental agencies and universities.

-ReAct was founded more than 10 years ago and are now present on five continents, and our network extends across the globe.
-ReAct addresses antibiotic resistance from a holistic perspective.
+ReAct was founded more than 10 years ago and is now present on five continents where we work on antibiotic resistance from a holistic perspective.
 Our in-house expertise is mainly within human health, which is reflected in the Toolbox.
 The sections covering food animals are nevertheless still providing a good starting point for holistic work on antibiotic resistance.
-The experts behind the Toolbox has diverse educational backgrounds and expertise within a number of areas related to antibiotic resistance and health, including infectious diseases, global health, veterinary practice and antibiotic resistance research.
-In addition, input comes from our network of stakeholders working in different parts of the world.
+The experts behind the Toolbox have knowledge within a number of areas related to antibiotic resistance and health, including infectious diseases, global health, veterinary practice and antibiotic resistance research.
+In addition, input comes from our advisory group and network of stakeholders working in different parts of the world.
 We are an independent network and do not accept funding from the pharmaceutical industry.
 We also consult experts on specific topics for validation or review of content.

 We value your opinion and welcome questions